geodal-CF/todo_app/README.md

 - Responsive Design: Built with Bootstrap for a clean and responsive interface.

-The app follows Django's MVT architecture:
+The main app (project_app) is built within the virtual environment and it follows Django's MVT architecture:

 - Model: Defines the data structure, such as the To_do model for tasks.

 - View: Handles the logic and retrieves data from the models.
 For example, the ToDoListView and ToDoDetailView are class-based views used to display the list of tasks and task details.

 - Template: Manages the user interface.
 The templates include HTML files that are styled with Bootstrap.
+The templates folder is created inside the project_app folder, so that the views are returning the corresponding templates when the pages are rendered.

 **Django Features Used**